johangithub/AFMAN11-217v1/chp6.md

 6.5.4.7.1.2.
 TODA.
 TAKE-OFF DISTANCE AVAILABLE-The length of the takeoff run plus the length of the clearway, if provided.

 6.5.4.7.1.3.
 ASDA.
 ACCELERATE-STOP DISTANCE AVAILABLE–The runway plus stopway length declared available and suitable for the acceleration and deceleration of an airplane aborting a takeoff.
-(A stopway is comparable to a US Military -overrun‖; it is paved and weight-bearing).
+(A stopway is comparable to a US Military "overrun"; it is paved and weight-bearing).

 6.5.4.7.1.4.
 LDA.
 LANDING DISTANCE AVAILABLE-The length of runway which is declared available and suitable for the ground run of an airplane landing.

 6.5.4.7.2.
 Declared distances are in place to meet certain FAA airport design criteria.
 The Runway Safety Area, Runway Obstacle Free Area, and Runway Protection Zone affect the declared distance lengths at certain airfields.
 Declared distances are a means of obtaining a standard safety area by reducing the usable runway length.
 A mathematical method is used to determine runway length available.
 For more information on declared distance standards, see FAA AC 150/5300-13.
 It may not be possible for transiting aircrews to know specifically why declared distances are published as they are.
-USAF aircrews must adhere to Declared Distances to meet the FAA’s intent of providing the best possible safety areas around the runway.
+USAF aircrews must adhere to Declared Distances to meet the FAA's intent of providing the best possible safety areas around the runway.

 6.5.4.7.2.1.
 Some runway elements associated with declared distances may be identifiable through runway markings or lighting (displaced threshold or a designated overrun or stopway), but the individual declared distance limits are not marked or otherwise identified on the runway.
 Further, aircrews are reminded that climb gradient restrictions are generated from the physical departure end of the runway, not necessarily any specific declared distance.

 6.5.4.7.2.2.
 Takeoff and Landing Data (TOLD) correctly computed from the aircraft performance manual gives the aircrew the distance requirements for takeoff and landing.
-PICs will ensure TOLD computations for the aircraft’s takeoff ground run, or landing distance, falls within the published declared distances before the pilot accepts that runway for takeoff or landing.
+PICs will ensure TOLD computations for the aircraft's takeoff ground run, or landing distance, falls within the published declared distances before the pilot accepts that runway for takeoff or landing.

 6.5.4.7.2.2.1.
 NOTE: As long as TOLD calculations fall within the Declared Distance limitations, a USAF aircrew may operate beyond a declared distance limit during any takeoff, landing or taxi operation, provided the runway surface is appropriately marked as usable runway.
 Therefore, when aircraft weight, configuration, and environmental factors allow the aircraft TOLD to meet Declared Distance limits, USAF pilots may operate normally on the runway.